 Dore RK.
 The RANKL pathway and denosumab.
 Rheum Dis Clin North Am 2011; 37: 433-52, vi-vii.
 PubMed Citation (Review of the role of RANK pathway in bone remodeling and mechanism of action, efficacy and safety of denosumab).

 Teglbjærg CS, Langdahl BL, Chapurlat R, Czerwinski E, Kendler DL, Reginster JY, et al. A randomized, placebo-controlled study of the effects of denosumab for the treatment of men with low bone mineral density.
 J Clin Endocrinol Metab 2012; 97: 3161-9.
-PubMed Citation (Among 242 men with low bone mineral density treated with denosumab or placebo for 1 year, denosumab led to increases in bone density, but no different in side effects compared to placebo; no mention of ALT levels or hepatotoxicity).
+PubMed Citation (Among 242 men with low bone mineral density treated with denosumab or placebo for 1 year, denosumab led to increases in bone density, but no difference in side effects compared to placebo; no mention of ALT levels or hepatotoxicity).

 Bone HG, Chapurlat R, Brandi ML, Brown JP, Czerwinski E, Krieg MA,